Guidelines for capacity-building funding to support First Nations, Inuit and Métis child and family services

 Proof of authorization

-Applicants must provide proof of their ability and authorization to act on behalf of an Indigenous group, community or people that holds rights recognized and affirmed by section 35 of the Constitution Act, 1982.
+Indigenous governing body applicants must provide proof of their ability and authorization to act on behalf of an Indigenous group, community or people that holds rights recognized and affirmed by section 35 of the Constitution Act, 1982.

-- a Band Council Resolution
+- Band Council Resolutions

-- a board resolution
+- board resolutions

 Eligible activities

-- Community engagement, including engaging community stakeholders and community members in the drafting, revision or finalization of child and family services legislation or culturally appropriate programs
+- community engagement, including engaging community stakeholders and community members in the drafting, revision or finalization of child and family services legislation or culturally appropriate programs

-- Planning, including the strategic planning for transition toward the exercise and transfer of child and family services jurisdiction
+- planning, including the strategic planning for transition toward the exercise and transfer of child and family services jurisdiction

-- Development of culturally based model and services
+- development of culturally based model and services

-- Drafting of child and family services legislation and policies
+- drafting of child and family services legislation and policies

-- Data gathering
+- data gathering

-- Professional consulting fees, including expert advice
+- professional consulting fees, including expert advice to support jurisdictional development

-- Policy development activities
+- policy development activities

-- Travel and accommodations
+- travel and accommodations

-- Communications
+- communications

 - IT systems design

-- Hardware and software needed to support data collection, analysis and reporting
+- hardware and software needed to support data collection, analysis and reporting

-- Design of training on indigenous laws and models
+- design of training on Indigenous laws and models

-- Preparation of plans for development activities
+- preparation of plans for development activities

 - establish permanent employment